Research and Development Engineer

 M.S.
 University of California – Davis, Biochemistry, Molecular, Cellular, Developmental Biology

-I also enjoy the fascinating and ever expanding field of synthetic biology.
-I’m particularly interested in discovering and testing new ways of putting DNA together and using non-transcriptional regulatory mechanisms to improve and create novel circuits.
+I enjoy the fascinating and ever expanding field of synthetic biology.
+I’m particularly interested in discovering and testing new ways of assembling DNA and using non-transcriptional regulatory mechanisms to improve and create novel circuits.

 ChIP-seq in Halobacterium salinarum NRC-1 – ChIP-seq allows for the genome-wide mapping of transcription factor binding sites.
 This technology allows us to obtain a broad picture of an organisms response to certain stimuli to eventually link a stimulus and phenotypic output(s).
 The use of this technology is limited mainly by the large required input of chromatin, and the multiple column/bead based purifications that bias the sample.
 Improvements in these two areas will allow for greater resolution of data and open the technology to many other interesting model organisms or cell lines.